-On 22 April 2022, the shareholders revoked the authorisation to repurchase and allocate treasury shares, for the part not yet performed, which it had given the company's board of directors on 20 April 2021.
+On 18 April 2024, the shareholders revoked the authorisation to repurchase and allocate treasury shares, for the part not yet performed, which it had given the company's board of directors on 21 April 2023.

-The shareholders concurrently authorised the board of directors to repurchase treasury shares in one or more instalments up to a maximum of 5,000,000 shares (considering the treasury shares already held by the company and its subsidiaries from time to time), equal to 5% of the company's share capital.
+The shareholders concurrently authorised the board of directors to repurchase treasury shares in one or more instalments up to a maximum of 5,624,960 shares (considering the treasury shares already held by the company and its subsidiaries from time to time), equal to 5% of the company's share capital.
 The authorisation had the following purposes: (i) to comply with obligations arising from equity-settled performance plans or other share plans for the employees, directors and statutory auditors of the company, its subsidiaries or associates; (ii) to purchase treasury shares held by employees of the company or its subsidiaries and assigned or subscribed pursuant to articles 2349 and 2441.8 of the Italian Civil Code, or as a result of remuneration plans approved pursuant to article 114-bis of the CFA; (iii) to carry out transactions to support market liquidity to thereby facilitate regular trading and avoid price fluctuations that are not in line with market trends; and (iv) to undertake sale, exchange, trade-in, contribution transactions or other acts of disposal of treasury shares to acquire equity stakes and/or real estate and/or enter into agreements (including commercial ones) with strategic partners and/or implement industrial projects or extraordinary finance transactions that fall within the development goals of the company and of the Carel Group.

-The authorisation to repurchase treasury shares was requested for the maximum period of time envisaged by article 2357.2 of the Italian Civil Code, i.e., 18 months from the date of shareholder approval.
-The repurchases shall take place within the limits of the distributable profits and available reserves shown in the most recent regularly approved financial statements at the date of each transaction (i) at a price that does not deviate, by excess or defect, by more than 20% from the reference price recorded by the share at the stock exchange session of the day preceding each individual transaction, and in any event (ii) at a price that does not exceed the higher of the price of the last independent transaction and the price of the highest current independent purchase offer made at the trading venue where the repurchase is made.
+The authorisation to repurchase treasury shares was requested for the maximum period of time envisaged by article 2357.2 of the Italian Civil Code, i.e., 18 months from the resolution date.

+The repurchases shall be made within the limits of the distributable profits and available reserves shown in the most recent regularly approved financial statements at the date of each transaction (i) at a price that does not deviate, by excess or defect, by more than 20% from the reference price recorded by the share at the stock exchange session of the day preceding each individual transaction, and in any event (ii) at a price that does not exceed the higher of the price of the last independent transaction and the price of the highest current independent purchase offer made at the trading venue where the repurchase is made.

 The shareholders also authorised the company's board of directors to sell (in whole or in part, or in more than one instalment), for the same purposes as those set out above, treasury shares in portfolio pursuant to article 2357 of the Italian Civil Code without any time constraint, including before the maximum number of treasury shares has been repurchased and possibly when they are repurchased so that the treasury shares held by the company and, if necessary, by its subsidiaries, do not exceed the authorised number.

-The resolution was passed with the favourable vote of the majority of the company's shareholders attending the meeting, other than the shareholders who hold, including jointly, the majority stake, including a relative majority, provided that it exceeds 10% (ten per cent) (i.e., Luigi Rossi Luciani S.a.p.a. and Luigi Nalini S.a.p.a., now Athena S.p.A.).
+The resolution was passed with the favourable vote of the majority of the company's shareholders attending the meeting, other than the shareholders who hold, including jointly, the majority stake, including a relative majority, provided that it exceeds 10% (ten) (i.e., Luigi Rossi Luciani S.a.p.a. and Athena FH S.p.A.).
 The exemption under the combined provisions of article 106.1/1-bis/1-ter, to the extent applicable, and article 3 of the CFA and article 44-bis.2 of the Issuers' Regulations, shall apply to such shareholders.

-At the reporting date of 31 December 2022, the company held 30,482 treasury shares; at the report date the company holds 30,482 treasury shares.
+At the reporting date of 31 December 2024, the company held 6,355 treasury shares; this is unchanged at the report date.